gnat/surreal/README.md

 ## 🎁 Installation

-Surreal is a dependency-free, browser-oriented javascript library.
+Surreal is a dependency-free, browser-oriented javascript library with zero build steps.

 [Download Surreal](https://github.com/gnat/surreal/archive/refs/heads/main.zip) and drag `surreal.js` into the appropriate directory of your project.
-Using it is as simple as adding a `<script>` tag to your document head.
-No need for complicated build steps or systems.
+Add `<script>` to your `<head>`.
 ```html
 <script src="surreal.js"></script>
 ```